 A term for wild, off-the-wall theories.
 Named after a leading tinfoil-hat theory explaining the mysterious shaking, rustling trees on Lost during its first season.
 The theory?
 The trees were having epileptic fits.

-Although Lost has run its course, the image remains a potent title for the trope.note No matter how absurd or irrational a theory (or tree) might seem, if it has enough ground, in the eyes of enough fans, it can spread new branches, seed new ideas, and eventually come to influence the entire work.
+Although Lost has long since run its course, the image remains a potent title for the trope.note No matter how absurd or irrational a theory (or tree) might seem, if it has enough ground, in the eyes of enough fans, it can spread new branches, seed new ideas, and eventually come to influence the entire work.

-Crazy theories are not only common, but expected for Mind Screw series.
-A major species of Tree is Everyone Is Jesus in Purgatory.
-An ongoing series which uses Chekhovs Guns to the point of becoming a Chekhov's Armoury encourages Trees because all newly introduced objects/people/skills/etc will be suspected of being a Chekhov's Gun.
-Horrible epileptic trees are known as Poison Oak Epileptic Trees.
-See Stock Epileptic Trees for other common examples.
+Crazy theories are not only common, but expected; especially for mystery series already host to its fair share of Mind Screw.
+An ongoing series which overuses Chekhov's Gun to the point of becoming a Chekhov's Armoury encourages Trees because all newly introduced objects, people, skills, etc. will eventually be suspected of being a Chekhov's Gun.
+See Stock Epileptic Trees for common species of Tree such as Everyone Is Jesus in Purgatory or All Just a Dream.
 Not to be confused with Aluminum Christmas Trees.

-Epileptic Trees suggested by characters are a sign of Scully Syndrome.
-When an Epileptic Tree is rendered null and void by the official Canon, it's said to be Jossed.
-When an Epileptic Tree becomes Canon, you're allowed to say, "I Knew It!!" - unless it became Canon because it was an Epileptic Tree, in which case it's Ascended Fanon.
+Epileptic trees that imply something so terrible or disappointing that everyone hopes they aren't true are known as Poison Oak Epileptic Trees.
+Epileptic Trees suggested in-universe by the characters themselves are a sign of Scully Syndrome.
+When an Epileptic Tree is rendered null and void by the official canon, it's said to be Jossed.
+When an Epileptic Tree becomes canon, you're allowed to say "I Knew It!" - unless Word of God reveals it became canon because it was an Epileptic Tree, in which case it's Ascended Fanon.
 See also Inferred Survival, Urban Legend of Zelda and Schrödinger's Butterfly.